proventa/aws-postgresql-demo/docs/blog-Backup-Restore.md

 After that, we can just run the Ansible script again to provision the EC2 instances that will be running the Spilo Image.
 It will automatically create WAL-G backups and store them in the S3 bucket.
 Let the Spilo image run for a few minutes and then we can check if the backups are being stored in the S3 bucket.
 ## Verifying the WAL backups on the S3 Bucket

 Now, let's check if the backups are actually being stored in the S3 bucket.
 We can do so by navigating to the S3 Bucket section in the AWS console and selecting the `patroni-demo-bucket` S3 bucket.
 We should see a new folder called `spilo` in the S3 bucket.
-The folder should contain a folder with the name of your Patroni cluster and inside that folder, we should see the WAL-G backups.
+The folder should contain a folder with the name of our Patroni cluster and inside that folder, we should see the WAL-G backups.

-We can also check it with the AWS CLI by running the following command on your terminal:
+We can also check it with the AWS CLI by running the following command on our terminal:

 ```bash
 aws s3 ls s3://patroni-demo-bucket/spilo/superman --recursive --human-readable --summarize